Inner German relations: 1989–90

-Treaties between the West Germany and East Germany
+Treaties between West Germany and East Germany

 Germany policy since the Grand Coalition of 1966 consisted primarily of seeking negotiations and treaties with the GDR.
 Since 1969, numerous treaties, agreements and arrangements have been concluded by SPD-led federal governments.
 Article 7 of the Basic Treaty provided for agreements in the fields of economics, science and technology, transportation, legal relations, postal and telecommunications services, health care, culture, sports, environmental protection and other areas.